Optimizing Winograd Convolution on ARMv8 processors: EXPERIMENTS

 \section{EXPERIMENTS}

-In this section, we present a comprehensive evaluation of our approach's performance and accuracy in comparison to NCNN \cite{Tencent2024} and NNPACK \cite{Maratyszcza2024}.
-Our benchmarking includes the widely recognized neural network models: FusionNet \cite{quan2021}, VGG-16 \cite{simonyan2014} and ResNet-50 \cite{he2016}, representing large-scale, middle-scale, and small-scale neural networks, respectively, as shown in Table \ref{tab:different_network}.
-The evaluations were conducted on the Kunpeng 920 processor, which features a 64 KB L1 cache for both instructions and data, a 512 KB L2 cache, and a 64 MB shared L3 cache.
-These evaluation results demonstrate the feasibility and performance improvements of our Winograd Convolution optimization on the ARMv8 architecture.
+In this section, we present a comprehensive performance and accuracy evaluation of our proposed method relative to NCNN \cite{Tencent2024}, NNPACK \cite{Maratyszcza2024}, FastConv \cite{meng2022}, and the ACL \cite{acl2024}.
+As summarized in Table \ref{tab:different_network}, we benchmark the widely adopted VGG-16 \cite{simonyan2014} and FusionNet \cite{quan2021}, which together represent a range of network scales.
+The experiments were conducted on three distinct ARMv8-based platforms.
+Specifically, we employed (1) a Kunpeng 920 processor \cite{HiSilicon2019} with 64 KB L1 instruction/data caches, a 512 KB L2 cache, and a 64 MB shared L3 cache; (2) an AWS Graviton2 M6g instance \cite{aws2024} with 64 KB L1 instruction/data caches, a 1 MB L2 cache, and a 32 MB shared L3 cache; and (3) a Phytium 2000+ processor \cite{su2018} with 64 KB L1 instruction/data caches and a 2 MB L2 cache shared by a four-core cluster, but no L3 cache.
+These results demonstrate the feasibility and efficacy of our Winograd convolution optimization strategy, highlighting its potential for achieving superior performance on a broad range of ARMv8 architectures.

+NCNN dynamically selects among three Winograd convolution variants—$F(2\times2,3\times3)$, $F(4\times4,3\times3)$, and $F(6\times6,3\times3)$—based on the problem scale, and implements these configurations using GEMM.
+NNPACK adopts only the $F(6\times6,3\times3)$ configuration with Tuple Element-Wise Multiplication (TEWMM), which exhibits lower arithmetic intensity than GEMM while significantly reducing transformation overhead.
+FastConv, a high-performance library optimized for ARM CPUs, implements $F(6\times6,3\times3)$ Winograd convolution through TensorGEMM, a GEMM-like algorithm.
+Although TensorGEMM shares a similar arithmetic intensity expression with GEMM, under the same vector register constraints it demonstrates lower arithmetic intensity, and similarly mitigates transformation costs.
+Finally, the ACL employs a $F(4\times4,3\times3)$ Winograd convolution with GEMM and introduces additional data packing operations following the transformation step.